Adamm00/IPSet_ASUS/README.md

 - `firewall whitelist view` - Display all whitelist entries.
 - `firewall whitelist view ips|domains|imported` - Display only the selected class of manual whitelist entry.

+VPN whitelisting uses Merlin's configured NVRAM values without scanning active routes or interfaces.
+Each enabled OpenVPN server pool uses its configured subnet and netmask.
+Configured OpenVPN and WireGuard client endpoints are whitelisted as `/24` networks.
+Server firewall rules are installed only while the corresponding OpenVPN or WireGuard server is enabled.

 ### Importing and Removing Lists

 Import and deport accept either a local file path or an HTTP/HTTPS URL.
 Input files must contain one IPv4 address or CIDR range per line.
 Private and reserved ranges are ignored.
+Bare addresses and `/32` entries are handled as IPs; all other valid CIDRs are handled as ranges.

 - `firewall import blacklist /path/to/list.txt "Apples"` - Add valid entries to the blacklist with an optional comment.
 - `firewall import whitelist https://example.com/list.txt "Apples"` - Add valid entries to the whitelist with an optional comment.